 - Finding readers (publishing)

-We also offer a brand new class called Mini Reports which can give you detailed guidance in following the four week process through to completion for any number of writing projects.
+We also offer a class called Middle School Writing Projects which can give you detailed guidance in following the four week process through to completion for any number of writing projects.